 - The earpiece is VERY low.
 I can hear calls clearly when I’m indoors but when, such as I’m on a mall or a bus station, it’s very hard to hear the person I’m talking to.

-- I’m always use up 80%-90 of my phone memory, even when I’ve closed all running apps and cleared the memory.
+- I’m always using up to 80%-90 of my phone memory, even when I’ve closed all running apps and cleared the memory.

 - I can’t uninstall unwanted/useless pre-installed apps!
 D: